alexyorke/alexyorke.github.io/_posts/using-systems-thinking-for-benign-pipeline-failures.md

+---
+title: "Using systems thinking for benign pipeline failures"
+date: 2021-02-22
+---

 Pipeline failures, at a high level, are misaligned assumptions.
 The developer assumes that the code is ready to go but the CI tool disagrees.

 This could be for a variety of reasons: